tginsberg/advent-2024-kotlin/README.md

 [![license](https://img.shields.io/github/license/tginsberg/advent-2024-kotlin)]()

-This repo is my personal attempt at solving the [Advent of Code 2024](http://adventofcode.com/2024) set of problems with the Kotlin programming language.
+This repo contains my solutions to the  [Advent of Code 2024](http://adventofcode.com/2024) set of problems with the Kotlin programming language.
+Each solution is accompanied by blog post.

-I will attempt to solve each puzzle (hopefully) on the day they are posted with a nice solution in Kotlin, and to blog my solutions.
-However, given the enormous amount of time that takes, I will not promise day-of solutions and blogs, instead aiming to be eventually consistent.

 I've been doing this for a few years; here are my past efforts, also in Kotlin: